May 11, 2022

 Ac unit outside Sacramento, California

 Keeping your air conditioner in good working order is important for maintaining a comfortable home.
 One part of the air conditioner that often needs attention is the drain line.
 Over time, drain lines can become clogged with dirt, debris, and even mold.
-If left unchecked, a clogged drain line can cause water to leak from the air conditioner, causing damage to your home.
-Here are a few steps to unclog your drain line.
+Read on to learn how to unclog your AC drain line.

 1. Turn Off the AC’s Power

 When you turn off your AC unit, the fan inside stops spinning.
-This gives you a chance to clean the blades without the risk of being hit by the fan.
+This allows you to clean the blades without the risk of being hit by the fan.
 In addition, turning off your AC unit will prevent any electrical damage that could occur if water were to come into contact with live electrical components.

 2. Locate the Drain Pipe

-This is typically a PVC pipe that is located near the outdoor unit of your AC system, and it should be clearly labeled.
+This is typically a PVC pipe that is located near the outdoor unit of your AC system.
+Your drain pipe is normally clearly labeled.
 The pipe is responsible for draining away any condensation that forms on the coils inside your AC unit.

 3. Remove the Cap From the Pipe